 It’s a bit thinner, smoother and generally much much better in PS.
 We can’t really change the way fonts are rendered in the browser but for some of them, we can use a simple CSS trick to achieve Photoshop like quality.

-In webkit, we will use the -webkit-font-smoothing property.
+In webkit, we will use the -webkit-font-smoothing property for rendering.